Introduction: understanding directory ecosystems

 - Monitoring: Establish ongoing surveillance for new inconsistencies

-The Department of Defense IT Business Case Analysis Template provides a framework for evaluating automation investments.
-According to their analysis methodology, businesses should calculate the total cost of ownership for automation solutions against the labor costs and error-related expenses of manual management.
+The Department of Defense IT Business Case Analysis Template offers a framework for weighing automation investments.
+Their method has businesses compare the total cost of ownership for automation against the labor costs and error-related expenses of manual management.

 Did you know?
-According to the DOD IT Business Case Analysis, organizations that implement comprehensive directory automation systems recover their investment within 14 months on average, with ongoing savings of 72% compared to manual directory management processes.
+According to the DOD IT Business Case Analysis, organizations that implement full directory automation recover their investment within 14 months on average, with ongoing savings of 72% compared to manual directory management.

-Several automation approaches exist, each with distinct advantages:
+Several automation approaches exist, each with its own strengths:

-- Workflow Automation: Triggers updates when specific events occur (e.g., address change in your CRM automatically initiates directory updates)
+- Workflow Automation: Triggers updates when specific events occur (e.g., an address change in your CRM automatically starts directory updates)

 - Scheduled Synchronization: Regular automated checks between your SSOT and directories